UbiquityRobotics/learn/quick_start/Robot_Commander_AP.markdown

 1. Turn the robot on.
 2. If you haven't, install the Robot Commander app on your Android phone.
 Download it on your phone at <https://play.google.com/store/apps/details?id=com.jrlandau.robotcmdr>.
 3. Allow at least 1 minute after turning the robot on to allow the robot to boot up.
 The robot will come up as its own WiFi network.
-So on the phone, if you go to Settings/WiFi, you should see a WiFi network that looks something like`ubiquityrobotWXYZ` connect to this network.
+So on the phone, if you go to Settings/WiFi, you should see a WiFi network that looks something like`ubiquityrobotWXYZ`, where `WXYZ` corresponds to 4 hexadecimal digits.
+Connect to this network.
 The password is `robotseverywhere`.
-{*Wayne: Mention that `WXYZ` corresponds to 4 hexadecimal digits. }*
 4. Start the Robot Commander app.
-On a workstation, fetch the Robot Commander page.
-*{Wayne: Do not metion workstation here; it is discussed in the next section. }*
 5. Enter the address `ws://10.42.0.1:9090` in the space to the left of the Connect button.
 Continue with #6 below.

 ## To use a workstation
 1. Turn the robot on.
-2. Bring up the [Chrome browser](https://www.google.com/chrome/browser/desktop/index.html) on your workstation.
+2. Unless you've done it already, install the [Google Chrome browser](https://www.google.com/chrome/browser/desktop/index.html) on your workstation.
+Bring up the browser.
-*{Wayne: We need to mention that they need to install Google Chrome on their workstation. }*
 3. Allow at least 3 minutes after turning the robot on.
-In your workstation, connect to the UbiquityRobot network.
-The password is `robotseverywhere`.  *{Wayne: 'In your workstation...' => 'On your workstation...' ? }*
+On your workstation, connect to the UbiquityRobot network.
+The password is `robotseverywhere`.
 4. Enter the address <https://10.42.0.1/speechcommands.html> in the address bar of the Chrome browser, and press the enter key.
 5. If the browser gives you any warnings regarding a lack of security, disregard them.
-Continue with #6 below. *{Wayne: Delete this line? }*
 6. Press or click the `Connect` button.
 You will hear "Connected" and the button will now read "Disconnect".

 ## Using Robot Commander